soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/view-custodian-activity.md

 3. After you select an export option, a message is displayed at the bottom of the window that prompts you to open the CSV file, save it to the Downloads folder, or save it to a specific folder

-[!NOTE]
- For more information about viewing, filtering, or exporting audit log search results, see:
+For more information about viewing, filtering, or exporting audit log search results, see [Search the audit log in the Office 365 Security & Compliance Center](../search-the-audit-log-in-security-and-compliance.md).
-   - View List of Audited Activities
-   - Before You Begin: Unified Audit Logs